Responsible Timber Futures through policy and practice

 Feeling inspired?
 Stretch your legs and drop by the coffee lounge in the Conference Centre.
 With coffee brewing and conversations flowing, it’s the perfect moment to catch up with peers and dive back into our exhibition space—there’s always something new to discover.

-11:00 Parallel breakout sessions: choose one of five sessions.
+11:00 Parallel breakout sessions: choose one of four sessions.

 Option 1: Finance and insurance meets home-grown and reclaimed timber